How To Keep Wood From Warping? (5 PROVEN Methods!)

 How Wood Grain Orientation Causes Wood to Warp?

-Wood logs that cut perpendicular to the wood grain absorb moisture more quickly than logs that cut parallel to the wood grain.
+Wood logs that are cut perpendicular to the wood grain absorb moisture more quickly than logs that are cut parallel to the wood grain.

 Plus, when the wood grain is placed much closer, those woods penetrate less moisture.